SofijaErkin/basic-tool-mac/update_software_mac/update_xcode_and_macbook_software_trouble.md

 1.Downloading Xcode from AppStore needs about 30 minutes(Just use the 8GB APP

 for an example).
 Also, that depend your network speed.

+2.Or downloading Xcode Package from AppleDeveloper spend up to 2 hours.
+Also,

+that depend your net-speed.

+### 2.2Install

+As we al know, installing xcode needs about 5 hours to 7 hours.

+But it is worth to do that.